AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 ### Silent installations for upgrades or minimal new installations

 These instructions can be used to upgrade the PI to Data Hub Agent.
-They can also be used for a new installation of the PI to Data Hub Agent, but the installation requires configuration with the PI to Data Hub Configuration Utility for the new installation.
+They can also be used for a new installation of the PI to Data Hub Agent, but the installation requires configuration with the PI to Data Hub Agent Configuration Utility for the new installation.

 1. Open a Windows command prompt as an administrator.